BrawlVision

 Epic

-Over a 14-day window, GRIFF has appeared in 10,908 battles with a global win rate of 70.3% and a pick rate of 1.8%.
-That pick rate is the fraction of matches in which some top-PRO player chose GRIFF out of all available brawlers, so it works as a thermometer for how meta they are right now.
+Over the 14-day window, Griff has shown up in 13,872 battles with a global win rate of 70.5% and a pick rate of 1.6%.
+That pick rate is the share of matches where a top-PRO player chose Griff out of every available brawler, so it works as a thermometer for how meta they are right now.

 Win Rate